danvk/aoc2023/README.md

 There are six starting ghosts.
 There are 790 nodes, so they must wind up in cycles.
 Maybe I should just try to find the cycles.

 Something is wrong.
 It seems my ghosts enter cycles that never hit an end state (ending with a Z)?

+... it's that a "cycle" also requires you to be at the same position in the R/L line.

+Printing out the number of steps to each end state for each ghost shows that they're all in perfect cycles.
+Calculating the LCM for all those cycle lengths gives the answer, which was around 21B.
+So my program would have had to run for a pretty long time to find it!

+This one required more thought than I was expecting for day 8!

 ### Day 7